 John Boehner on Monday, June 2nd, 2014 in a post on his website

-Boehner says Obama's climate change policies will kill 224,000 jobs and surge electric bills by $17 billion every year
+Boehner: Obama's climate change policies will kill 224,000 jobs and surge electric bills by billions

 President Barack Obama’s administration unveiled tough new regulations on existing power plants that seek to significantly curb carbon emissions in the coming decades.

 Moments after the proposal was released, it was widely panned by Republicans, who called it a continuation of Obama’s so-called "War on Coal" and said it would kill jobs, raise electric prices and hurt the economy.

 On his website, House Speaker John Boehner, R-Ohio, put it in more direct terms: "The president’s plan would indeed cause a surge in electricity bills — costs stand to go up $17 billion every year.
 But it would also shut down plants and potentially put an average of 224,000 more people out of work every year."

 The details of Obama’s plan are extensive — the proposal is 645 pages long.
 So how did Republicans come up with such exact (and damning) figures so quickly after the proposal was released?